Award: Up to $25,000. LOI Window: Closed Award Distribution: January 2022.

 Application Format and Access

-After review, organizations will be notified on September 1, 2021 as to whether PCF would like to see a full proposal.
+Organizations were notified on September 1, 2021 as to whether PCF would like to see a full proposal.
 The deadline for full applications is September 30, 2021 at 11:59 PM.
-Full proposals will require the story of a client served, financial documents such as the Form 990 and audit (if available), board information, and demographic details.
+Full proposals will require the story of a client served, financial documents such as the Form 990 and audit (if available), board information, and demographic details of their organization and clients.

-Access to the online application system can be found by clicking the APPLY NOW link at the bottom of this page during the application period.
+Access to the online application system can be found by clicking the APPLY NOW link on this page during the application period.

 Questions and Deadline